About Us

 ceili 5

-We meet on the 4th Wednesday of the month, at St. Theresa’s McManus Hall, 11001 Dorchester Rd, Summerville, SC.
+We meet on the 4th Wednesday of the month, Due to renovation, at St. Theresa’s McManus Hall, We are temporarily meeting At St John’s Madden Hall

 In November we usually meet on the 3rd Wednesday to avoid a Thanksgiving conflict.

-Our December meeting is at a local Irish Pub for an Irish Toast.
+Our December meeting is a social party, wives included, at a local Irish Pub for a meal and an Irish Toast.

 For membership information, leave a message on our contact page or complete the on-linApplication for Membership